 Insights work as a blueprint and describe what should be done and how it should be done to achieve success.

-As a social media manager, you need to describe some actionable insights based on KPI and actions.
+As a social media manager, you need to add some actionable insights based on KPI and actions.

-- If you want to increase your page followers, you have to post more carousel content.
+- If you want to increase your page followers, you should to post more carousels.

 - Set up to go live on Instagram once a month for creating a connection with your audience.

 - Make sure you use all Instagram features available in [current year].

 3. Choose an easy-to-understand Instagram analytics report structure

 When creating your Instagram insights reports, it’s very important to include all the relevant KPIs that can help you improve your brand’s content strategy and social performance in the future.

 The more detailed your Instagram performance report is, the better.

 However, keep in mind there will be situations when you’ll have to present these performance reports to your clients.